 Cyber attacks can be costly to any organization.
 They can destroy systems, lose organizations money, and cause reputational damage — but performing a penetration test can help protect your organization and its network.
 With the numerous security breaches taking place around the world, there is no doubt that penetration testing is one of the most critical components for securing sensitive organizational data.

 Penetration testing is conducted to expose potential risks.
 This hands-on approach allows testers to launch a variety of attacks in a range of conditions to discover critical issues and identify ways to improve overall security.
 But, like any security mechanism, it’s not perfect.
-In the most recent CISO Podcast Cloud Tip, Steve Prentice explains some of the problems with pen-testing — and why organizations should still test anyway.
+In the most recent Cloud Security Tip, Steve Prentice explains some of the problems with pen-testing — and why organizations should still test anyway.

 Pros and Cons of Pen-Testing